 During the development of the Sixth Power Plan, large custom data centers were beginning to enter into the energy picture of Northwest.
-At that time there was not much known about the operations on these data centers and there was uncertainty surrounding their demand for electricity.
-What attracted these large data centers to the Northwest were: ample, reliable, low electricity prices; low or no tax on construction or operations of the data centers; moderate climate (meaning fewer storms and power interruptions); and good access to communication infustructure.
+At that time not much was known about the operations of these data centers and there was uncertainty surrounding their demand for electricity.
+What attracted these large data centers to the Northwest were: ample, reliable, low electricity prices; low or no tax on construction or operations of the data centers; moderate climate (meaning fewer storms and power interruptions); and good access to communication infrastructure.